 Visit our Defence365 hub to find out more about additional layers of security to protect your organisation, whether you are preparing for, migrating to, or strengthening the performance of your Microsoft Office 365 environment.

-Email is a business-critical service for the vast majority of organizations.
+Email is a business-critical service for the vast majority of organisations.

 Secure your entire organization from known, unknown and emerging threats - including email fraud.

-Cloud-based software can be used productively and safely for business.
-However, companies should not settle for the standard tools, but instead seek out advanced solutions to ensure the safety of their data and integrity of their compliance programs.
+Cloud-based email security software can be used productively and safely for business.
+However, companies should not settle for the standard tools, but instead seek out advanced Office 365 email solutions to ensure the safety of their data and integrity of their compliance programs.